Watchdog0x/nva/README.md

 **0 0 * * * /path/to/nvm-script/nvml -p >> /var/log/nvml-update.log 2>&1
 ```

+> [!NOTE]
-**Note:** When using sudo crontab -e to edit the crontab for the root user, you can also add the `clean` option to enable automatic cleanup.
+> When using sudo crontab -e to edit the crontab for the root user, you can also add the `clean` option to enable automatic cleanup.
 Ensure you have the necessary permissions and use this command responsibly.

 ## Contributing